cellimnet/microsnoop-publish/README.md

 ### Benchmark

+We will regularly retrain and reevaluate the model on more community-contributed data to ensure that a consistent improvement of Microsnoop.

 #### Single-cell datasets

 | Version  | COOS7 Test 1 | COOS7 Test 2 | COOS7 Test 3 | COOS7 Test 4 | CYCLoPs | CoNSeP | BBBC048-5 | BBBC048-7 |